Birthday Paradox Probability Calculator

 Practical notes, use cases, and limitations

-More detailed FAQ (plain-language)
+More detailed FAQ in plain language

 Is the birthday paradox actually a paradox?